 An extensive review of the structure of the civil court system commissioned by the Lord Chief Justice was undertaken by Lord Justice Briggs and published in July 2016 (the Briggs Report).
-The Briggs Report sets out recommendations to modernise the current system (in particular, to encourage the development of digital systems to transmit and store information and to create easier access to justice for individuals and small businesses) and suggests urgent measures to ease the current workload of the Court of Appeal.
+The Briggs Report set out recommendations to modernise the current system (in particular, to encourage the development of digital systems to transmit and store information and to create easier access to justice for individuals and small businesses) and suggested urgent measures to ease the current workload of the Court of Appeal.

 As a result of the Briggs Report, changes to the appeals process came into force on 3 October 2016.
-These include changes to the route of appeal so that, subject to certain exceptions, appeals from both interim and final decisions in the county court now lie with the High Court instead of the Court of Appeal.
-More recently, Her Majesty's Courts & Tribunals Service (HMCTS) is undergoing a court reform programme, scheduled for completion in 2023, which aims to introduce new technology to make the court system more efficient and accessible to the public.
+These included changes to the route of appeal so that, subject to certain exceptions, appeals from both interim and final decisions in the county court now lie with the High Court instead of the Court of Appeal.
+More recently, His Majesty's Courts & Tribunals Service (HMCTS) is undergoing a court reform programme, scheduled for completion in March 2024, which aims to introduce new technology to make the court system more efficient and accessible to the public.
 As part of these reforms, it is now possible to apply via HMCTS online services for a divorce, money claim or appeal to the tax tribunal.
-In November 2019, the Ministry of Justice set out its proposed evaluation of the HMCTS court reform programme, which will explore the effect of the reforms on outcomes and costs for users of the courts.
-An interim report is expected in 2021, with a final report planned for 2024.
+In November 2019, the Ministry of Justice set out its proposed evaluation of the HMCTS court reform programme, exploring the effect of the reforms on outcomes and costs for users of the courts.
+An interim report was published in 2021, followed by a progress report in March 2023, with a final report planned for 2024.

-Another key suggested change of the Briggs Report is the creation of an online court that would deal with simple claims up to a value of £25,000.
-The intention is that this would be a largely automated system that would be used by litigants in person without needing to instruct a lawyer.
+Another key suggested change of the Briggs Report was the creation of an online court that would deal with simple claims up to a value of £25,000.
+The intention was that this would be a largely automated system that would be used by litigants in person without needing to instruct a lawyer.
 Whether this will be a separate court or a branch of the county court remains under discussion.

 In November 2015, electronic working was introduced at the Royal Courts of Justice at the Rolls Building, London, as the Electronic Working Pilot Scheme.
-The Scheme was amended in November 2017 and extended in April 2018 until 6 April 2021.
+The Scheme was amended in November 2017 and will run until 6 April 2024 after being extended on 2 December 2022.
 Also under discussion is the increase of the threshold for issuing a claim in the High Court to £250,000, with a further increase to £500,000 at a later stage, as well as applying this threshold to all types of claims.
 However, at the time of writing, no such changes have been announced.